ushasridasari/CMPE_272_Github_Service/README.md

    (*Metadata: Read* is added automatically and is required.)
 3. Nothing else.
 That is the entire scope this service uses.

-Verify before writing any code:
+Verify the token before starting the service:

 ```bash
 source .env